Information For Parents About Special Education

 NJ Resources Directory - Division of Disability

 The New Jersey Resources 2018 Directory is the annual edition published by the DHS Division of Disability Services.
-The Directory is intended to be a comprehensive re-source identifying programs and services for individuals with disabilities, their families, caregivers, and advocates.
-The publication provides access to up-to-date information that individuals with disabilities, along with their families, can use to help them thrive in their physical, professional and recreational lives.
+The Directory is intended to be a comprehensive resource identifying programs and services for individuals with disabilities, their families, caregivers, and advocates.
+The publication provides access to up-to-date information that individuals with disabilities, along with their families, can use to help them thrive in their physical, professional, and recreational lives.

 Selecting a Support Coordination Agency ~ A Guide For Families